-Associate members shall demonstrate a personal commitment to professional standards, in a safe and environmentally acceptable way, recognising obligations to society and the profession as a whole.
+A Member shall demonstrate a personal commitment to professional standards in a safe and environmentally acceptable way, recognising obligations to society and the profession as a whole.

-This competence is about ensuring that the applicant is acting in a professional and ethical manner, as defined in CIBSE's Code of Conduct, in their work and in their dealings with others.
-An Associate should set a standard and example to others ensuring they undertake and record appropriate continual professional development.
+This competence is about ensuring that the applicant is acting in a professional and ethical manner as defined in CIBSE's Code of Conduct and in their dealings with others.
+A Member should set a standard and example to others ensuring they undertake and record appropriate continual professional development.